PawlicaS/FYP/README.md

 Ensure you have Python 3.11.

+Please make sure you have downloaded the datasets provided above (specifically articles1.csv) and placed them in the "Data" folder of the project.

 Please install the modules found in the requirements.txt file to ensure the script runs without issues.

 ## Usage